4ToolMaker/face-eyes-smile-detection/README.md

 ## Purpose

-Using opencv in python for face, eyes and smile detection.
+This is a simple program that uses opencv in python for face, eyes and smile detection.

+It's a lot of fun try it out.

 ## Thank you